Update your device to iOS 9.3

 - Scroll down and tap Sign Out, then tap Sign Out to confirm.
 If you're using iOS 7 or earlier, tap Delete Account, then tap Delete to confirm.

 - Tap Keep on My [Device] or Delete from My [Device], and enter the password for your Apple ID.
-Your data remains in iCloud, and it will be updated on your device when you sign in to iCloud again.
+Your data remains in iCloud, and is updated on your device when you sign in to iCloud again.

 - If you're signed in on more than one device with this Apple ID, repeat steps 1-3 on each device.

 - Go to your Apple ID account page, and sign in again.

 - Change your Apple ID to the email address that you want to use.
 You'll need to verify the email address.

 - Tap Settings > iCloud on your iOS device, and sign in with your new Apple ID.

 If these steps don’t work, change your Apple ID temporarily again.
 Then sign back in to your Apple ID account page to make sure that your Apple ID was changed.